-At the same time, you may find that your insurance company refuses to cover you for the damage and this will depend on the insurance company in question.
+At the same time, you may find that your insurance company refuses to cover you for the damage.
+This will depend on the insurance company in question and the details of your policy.
 Some companies will pay-out regardless of the status of your driving license as you were still covered by the insurance and there is no law stating that one is dependent on the other.

 However, you might alternatively discover that there was small print in the contract requiring the driver to hold a full and in-date driving license.
 If this is mentioned in your policy, then you will not have the help of an insurance company and that means that you will need to cover all expenses incurred by yourself and the other party (only where the accident is deemed your fault).

 You may be able to afford to cover these expenses yourself.
 However, in some cases you might face astronomical costs – especially medical bills – and this might leave you unable to pay.
-Now you can face getting sued by the other party in order to get the money.
+In this situation, you might be sued by the other party in order to get the money.
 In the worst-case scenario, this could even lead to your losing your property as you attempt to pay for the full amount.

-As mentioned, this is ultimately at the discretion of your auto insurer.
-But it is very common to find that this requirement is in the contract somewhere, as of course, your insurers want to try and attract only the safest and most reliable drivers to their policies and that means looking for people who are going to have a full and in-date driving license.
+As mentioned above, this is ultimately at the discretion of your auto insurer.
+It is very common, however, to find that this requirement is in the fine print of your insurance policy.
+Insurers want to try and attract only the safest and most reliable drivers to their policies and that means looking for people who are going to have valid driving licenses whenever they hit the road.

 How to Proceed If You Get Into an Accident With an Expired License